Vizsla

 Adopting a Vizsla

-Learn about about acquiring a Vizsla - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a Vizsla - the pros and cons of adopting versus going through a breeder, and associated costs.